andyhuangbin/KineticJS/README.md

+Extend the KineticJS, can do drag and drop to create nodes, links and support force directed layout

 #Building the KineticJS library
 To build the library, you need to have Ruby and Rubygems installed.
 After that, install the dependencies by running `bundle install`.